alejandrolr/argocd-kubernetes/README.md

 nginx-helm-clinic-app-95749b6fc-sxlhg   1/1     Running   0          2m17s
 ```

->NOTE: Any changes on the folder [./helm-clinic-app/](./helm-clinic-app/) will redeploy a new version of our application!!
+>NOTE: Any changes on the folder [./helm-clinic-app/](./helm-clinic-app/) will redeploy a new version of our application automatically!!

 ## 5. Accessing Deployed Application